CCICB/SpliceVarDB/README.md

 # SpliceVarDB

-Welcome to the SpliceVarDB repository!
+Welcome to the SpliceVarDB website repository!

 ## Overview